salmanben/alx_final_project/README.md

 ## Video Recorder
-Here is a brief demonstration of some features and usage of ShopNet Ecommerce Platform: [Video Recorder](https://drive.google.com/file/d/1UA9tGgSDFkRSw4hV5Il03rH9Tgq-YPpB/view?usp=sharing)
+Here is a brief demonstration of some features and usage of alixa Platform: [Video Recorder](https://drive.google.com/file/d/1UA9tGgSDFkRSw4hV5Il03rH9Tgq-YPpB/view?usp=sharing)

 ## Contributing
 We welcome contributions from the community to improve Alixa Platform.
 If you have ideas for new features, bug fixes, or enhancements, please feel free to submit a pull request on GitHub.